containers/buildah/docs/buildah-from.1.md

 **--pull**

-When the flag is enabled, attempt to pull the latest image from the registries listed in registries.conf if a local image does not exist or the image is newer than the one in storage.
+When the flag is enabled or set explicitly to `true` (with *--pull=true*), attempt to pull the latest image from the registries listed in registries.conf if a local image does not exist or the image is newer than the one in storage.
 Raise an error if the image is not in any listed registry and is not present locally.